gimenete/gimenete/README.md

 ### Hi there 👋

 I live in Saragossa, Spain.
-You can follow me on [Twitter](https://twitter.com/gimenete).
+You can follow me on [Twitter](https://twitter.com/gimenete) or [BlueSky](https://bsky.app/profile/gimenete.net).
 DMs are open.

 A bit about me: